Halakhah in the Modern World: How Jewish Law Was Rethought and Reworked in Modernity

 Halakhah is often thought to mark the Jewish tradition’s continuity within a changing world.
 And yet, it too was rethought and reworked by Jewish decisors and thinkers across the religious spectrum in response to modernity.
 This course examines the diverse ways halakhah was reconceived, including as religious ritual, conceptual system, and state law.

 Please note: Enrollment is limited.
 Registration is first come, first served, beginning on March 1.
 A small number of scholarships are available; please contact Dajana Denes Walters if cost is a barrier.
-Friends of the Katz Center receive advance access to all mini-courses and waived tuition for one mini-course per year.

 About Katz Center Mini-Courses